juju/juju-gui/docs/continuous-integration.rst

 Charm testing configuration and setup
 -------------------------------------
-The testing script relies on a few environment variables and flags for configuration::
+The bin/test-charm script relies on a few environment variables for configuration::

   bin/test-charm